microsoft/vscode/test/unit/README.md

 - use the `--debug` to see an electron window with dev tools which allows for debugging
 - to run only a subset of tests use the `--run` or `--glob` options
+- use `yarn watch` to automatically compile changes

 For instance, `./scripts/test.sh --debug --glob **/extHost*.test.js` runs all tests from `extHost`-files and enables you to debug them.